100% Pinot Noir.

 This wine, which tastes well today, can be kept in good storage conditions for another 3 to 4 years.

 The vineyards of the Hautes-Côtes de Nuits are spread throughout the Côte de Nuits in Burgundy, from Dijon to Corgoloin.
 They cover the well exposed hills overlooking the Côte.
 The vineyards were rebuilt in 1950 in order to obtain a high quality wine.
 Pinot Noir and Chardonnay grape varieties were planted on its best slopes.
 All the efforts invested into enhancing quality are now bearing fruit.
+The vineyards cover a total surface of 570 hectares, for both white and red wines.

 - Clay-limestone soil from the Jurassic period.